ghooks-org/ghooks/README.md

 ## License

-This is licensed under the feel-free-to-do-whatever-you-want-to-do license – [http://unlicense.org](http://unlicense.org)
+This software is licensed under the MIT license